apify/actor-content-checker/README.md

 | screenshotSelector | String | Screenshot selector | .col-full.block-lg .flex | no
 | sendNotificationTo | String | Email address | info@apify.com | yes

-For more information about `waitUntil` parameter please take a look at documentation of [Puppeteers page.goto function](https://github.com/GoogleChrome/puppeteer/blob/v1.10.0/docs/api.md#pagegotourl-options).

 ## OUTPUT

 Once the actor finishes, it will update a content and screenshot in a named Key-Value store associated with the actor / task.